 Commercial real estate lending provides mortgage loans or other types of financing to companies to buy properties used for business purposes.
-Commercial real estate includes housing (such as hotels, apartment buildings, condominiums, and housing developments); office buildings; retail sales buildings (such as shopping centers and malls); warehouse, storage, and manufacturing facilities; hospitals and other medical facilities; restaurants; recreation parks; and raw land.
+Commercial real estate includes lodgings (such as hotels, apartment buildings, condominiums, and housing developments); office buildings; retail sales buildings (such as shopping centers and malls); warehouses and other light industrial manufacturing sites; self-storage facilities; hospitals and other medical facilities; restaurants; recreation parks; and raw land.

-- Commercial real estate lending is the financing provided for companies to purchase business-related properties.
+Commercial real estate lending is the financing provided for companies to purchase or refinance business-related properties.

-- Commercial real estate loans are usually secured loans, with the property being purchased serving as collateral.
+Commercial real estate loans are secured loans, with the property being financed serving as collateral.

-- Because the large size of most commercial real estate loans poses a greater risk for the lender, larger down payments are required compared to residential mortgage loans.
+Because the large size of most commercial real estate loans poses a greater risk for the lender, larger down payments may be required than residential mortgage loans.

 Importance of Commercial Real Estate Loans

 Commercial real estate loans are a critical part of the economy for a couple of major reasons.

 First, they are usually essential financing for nearly all businesses to be able to operate.

 Second, because commercial real estate loans are typically much larger than residential real estate loans, they account for significant income for commercial banks and other lenders that provide them.